 \end{remark}

 We already point out that $\oM S =\frac{1}{2}(\oB S +\oT S)$.
-If we compare with \eqref{eq:4} is clear that $\oM$ act in a finite sequence as $\M{}$.
+If one compare it with \eqref{eq:4} is clear that $\oM$ act in a finite sequence as $\M{}$.
 At the same time is clear that $\1$ does not act as $\oT$, clearly $\1 S =S$ meanwhile the top of $S$ have a different length.
 Then we need the top operation $\oT$ to work with finite sequences.